John C. Liu, MD, is a neurosurgeon and co-director of the USC Spine Center at Keck Medicine of USC.

-Family time is precious.
+Family time is precious to him.

 “I love to spend time with my family.
-I have three sons and we go to sport related events on the weekend.
-Every week, I have a ‘date night’ with my wife and we usually choose a new restaurant to try around the West Side.
+I have three sons, and we go to sport-related events on the weekend.
+Every week, I have a ‘date night’ with my wife, and we usually choose a new restaurant to try around the West Side.
 It’s a great way for us to catch up with each other since we both have such busy schedules.
 We also love to take the whole family on vacations to Hawaii.
 It’s just so relaxing and beautiful.
 It’s a great place for family bonding.”

 He’s goal oriented.

 “I have three goals I have yet to achieve.
 My whole life, I’ve wanted to see the Vatican.
 Our family is planning to make this a reality in the future.
 I’ve also been married to my wonderful wife for 17 years.
 I’m looking forward to celebrating our 25-year anniversary.
-I’ve also written around 80 scientific publications thus far and I hope to reach 100 before I enter retirement.”
+I’ve also written around 80 scientific publications thus far, and I hope to reach 100 before I enter retirement.”